Shawn1776/jenkins101/git_study_note.md

 This command is useful when you're working on a project that uses submodules, as it ensures that all submodules are up-to-date and included in your local copy of the repository.

 # show the git diff
-at the directory, where the .git file? directory loacated...
+at the directory, where the .git file is loacated...
 1) use tig
 ```
 tig